Vermeer's Camera: Uncovering the Truth behind the Masterpieces

 What are your feelings about the David Hockney-Charles Falco hypothesis of undiscovered and widespread use of optical instruments in European painting from the fifteenth-century on?

 This is a hard question to answer briefly, not least because the 'David Hockney - Charles Falco thesis' is very wide-ranging and ambitious, but at the same time Hockney and Falco have not always made clear precisely what they are claiming in relation to any given artist, school or period.
 I am of course entirely convinced that Vermeer used an optical method (although I am not sure whether many of his Dutch contemporaries did - the most likely candidates being van Hoogstraten and Dou).
 There are some very provocative questions raised by Hockney and Falco in relation to Caravaggio, who certainly had access to optical expertise and equipment.
 These deserve further investigation.
-There can also be no doubt that in the 18th and 19th centuries the use of the camera obscura by artists was widespread.
+There can also be no doubt that in the eighteenth and nineteenth centuries the use of the camera obscura by artists was widespread.
 And Hockney's suspicions that Ingres was an early user of the camera lucida appear now to be well-founded.

-What is more problematic is Hockney and Falco's proposal that from the early 15th up until the late 16th century, numerous artists both in Italy and in Northern Europe studied and traced images projected by concave mirrors.
+What is more problematic is Hockney and Falco's proposal that from the early fifteenth up until the late sixteenth century, numerous artists both in Italy and in Northern Europe studied and traced images projected by concave mirrors.
 (Hockney calls them 'mirror-lenses'.)
 There is very little supporting documentary evidence, and Hockney's contention that this was 'secret knowledge' which artists kept to themselves is, like all conspiracy theories, intrinsically untestable.
 Leonardo da Vinci knew all about concave mirrors, but nowhere mentions their use for picture-making - something which he, of all people, would surely have known about, if it was general practice among painters.
 And as J V Field has pointed out, if artists did use 'mirror-lenses', it is also surprising that neither Galileo nor Kepler - both of whom were knowledgeable about and skilled in drawing - make any mention in print.

 On the other hand, it seems to me that there is a degree of plausibility in what one might call a 'weak version' of the Hockney-Falco thesis as applied to Renaissance painting.
 This would draw looser connections than they do between the emergence of naturalism, and the greatly-improved quality of Italian-manufactured glass mirrors - both curved and flat - at this period.
 A very suggestive argument along these lines is offered by Alan Macfarlane and Gerry Martin in their recent book The Glass Bathyscaphe: How Glass Changed the World (Profile Books 2002).
 It seems very clear to them (and to me) that Brunelleschi was led to the discovery of linear perspective through consideration and measurement of the images formed in plane mirrors.
 Filarete said as much at the time.
 Once painters became interested in naturalistic appearances, then it is only to be expected that mirror-images of faces would come to influence portraiture; and that high-quality glassware generally would provoke interest among painters in the phenomena of refraction, reflection and specular highlights.